4D-RGPT: Toward Region-level 4D Understanding via Perceptual Distillation: Acknowledgment

 \section{Acknowledgment}

 We would like to express our gratitude to Abhishek Badki, Hang Su, Boyi Li, Ran Tian, Boris Ivanovic, and Marco Pavone for the model and data sharing and fruitful discussions during the 4D-RGPT development.
-We also appreciate the helpful discussions on problem formulation and potential applications with Hanrong Ye, Hongxu Yin, Yao Lu, Vidya Murali, Varun Praveen, Tomasz Kornuta, Xiaolong Li, Zaid Pervaiz Bhat, Ryan Ji, Adityan Jothi, Thomas Tang, Paris Zhang, Yilin Zhao, Ratnesh Kumar, and Bhanu Pisupati.
+We also appreciate the helpful discussions on problem formulation and potential applications with the VILA team (Hanrong Ye, Hongxu Yin, Yao Lu) and the Metropolis group (Vidya Murali, Varun Praveen, Tomasz Kornuta, Xiaolong Li, Zaid Pervaiz Bhat, Ryan Ji, Adityan Jothi, Thomas Tang, Paris Zhang, Yilin Zhao, Ratnesh Kumar, and Bhanu Pisupati) at NVIDIA.